juxor/afaq/markdown/secH3.md

 that the _"means of production belong to the State.
 But the State, so to speak, 'belongs' to the bureaucracy."_ [**The Revolution Betrayed**, p.
 93, p.
 136, p.
 228, p.
 235 and p.
-236] If that is so, only ideology can stop the obvious confusion being drawn, namely that the state bureaucracy was the ruling class.
+236] If that is so, only ideology can stop the obvious conclusion being drawn, namely that the state bureaucracy was the ruling class.
 But that is precisely what happened with Trotsky's confusion expressing itself thusly: